 The entire family is affected when a loved one struggles with substance abuse.
-At Bluff Plantation, we are committed to bringing hope back to families through our family recovery program.
+At Bluff, we are committed to bringing hope back to families through our family recovery program.

 Drug or alcohol addiction damages relationships, destroys trust and causes immeasurable stress and anxiety for those who love and care for the addicted individual.

 When families have gone through an addiction with someone they love, they too need to undergo their own process of healing.

 Families may also need guidance on how to help their loved one in recovery, while maintaining healthy boundaries.
 Bluff’s family program provides the education and support families need to understand addiction and how it impacts family dynamics, and to begin to restore family bonds.